Carey joined Precision Nutrition Coaching for one reason only — to win the $10,000.00 prize.

 “If I didn’t have the habits to fall back on, I could have easily gained 50 pounds,” she says.
 “To me that means I am a fit person after all.
 It’s a testimony to the fact that my body has changed and the way it’s going to be in this world is different now.”

-“No one goes into Lean Eating thinking that this is going to be a life transformation,” says Erin.
+“No one goes into Precision Nutrition Coaching thinking that this is going to be a life transformation,” says Erin.
 “They think they’re going to lose some weight, become a little healthier, and maybe win some money.”

 But as Carey found out that night in the hospital, sometimes the reason you start something isn’t the same reason you finish it.
-Cary started her Lean Eating journey to win some money.
+Cary started her Precision Nutrition Coaching journey to win some money.
 Today, she’s a stronger, leaner, fitter woman who uses exercise and nutrition as a way to celebrate life.